 1. Disney’s Contemporary Hotel

-Believe it or not, it takes a good 20 minutes to get to the Magic Kingdom from the Contemporary Hotel as the monorail leaves!
+Believe it or not, it takes a good 20 minutes to get to the Magic Kingdom from the Contemporary Hotel after the monorail leaves!
 The monorail makes several stops at the other hotels on the way to the Magic Kingdom.

 Our advice is to walk (about 10 minutes) to the Magic Kingdom if you are staying at this resort, then at the end of your time in this park (when you are good and tired), take the monorail because you will be the first one off!

-2. Disney’s Polynesian Village Resort.
+2. Disney’s Polynesian Village Resort

 It will be about a 10 minute ride to Magic Kingdom from this hotel.
-If you are going to EPCOT you can get hop on the EPCOT monorail from the Ticket and Transportation Center.
+If you are going to EPCOT you can hop on the EPCOT monorail from the Ticket and Transportation Center.

 3. Disney’s Grand Floridian Resort